 The Internal Medicine Residency Program at Scripps Clinic and Scripps Green Hospital prepares physicians to become excellent and independent practitioners of general and subspecialty internal medicine.
 We consistently match into the nation’s finest fellowship programs, and our graduates consistently obtain employment in the community and specialty of their choice.

 Residents work in an autonomous, evidence-based patient care environment with substantial opportunities for one-on-one interactions with attending physicians and specialists.
 The program includes rotations in all internal medicine specialties and most related or affiliated specialties.
+And for residents interested in pursuing a career in primary care, we offer a unique primary care pathway that provides concentrated, supplemental training.

 While not all residents will choose a career as general internists, all program graduates should have the foundation of excellence in internal medicine.